CouchCMS/Documentation/src/contents/tags-reference/show_repeatable.md

 ### k_count

-As this tag iterates through the rows of repeated regions, this variable keeps track of the number of current iteration.<br/>
+As this tag iterates through the rows of repeated regions, this variable keeps track of the number of current iteration.
 By default, the first iteration is numbered from '1' but the **startcount** parameter mentioned above can be used to change this.

 ### k_total_records